puppykitten/ctf/sftp/README.md

 };
 ```

 This means that if we can fill up the name fully, then we can actually get the value of a link pointer leaked out!
+(Or at least until the first null byte in it.)
 As discussed before, this wouldn't help speeding up collisions, but it would make it possible to get the exact state of the `rand()` and therefore precisely predict which allocation falls to which address.
 From there we could have then written an exploit that never fails.

 Here's an example run showing that we get something useful for a link name overwrite, but not for file overwrites.
-Notice how the leaked byte for the name is just the size of the data provided but for the link it is an actual address:
+Notice how the leaked byte for the name is just the size of the data provided but for the link it is (part of an) actual address:

 ```
 kutyacica@ubuntu:~/Desktop/GCTF18$ python expl.py